The Best Inflation-Fighting Investments for Retirees

 So, what's the right amount to hold in TIPS in retirement?
 Most professional in-retirement allocations geared toward people in retirement steer anywhere from 10% to 25% of their fixed-income allocations into TIPS.
 How to allocate within that range?
 Consider a couple of factors: how much inflation is impacting you personally (based on your customized inflation rate) as well as how much of your income you're drawing from your portfolio.
 If the answer is "a lot" on both counts, then it makes sense to be at the high end of that range.
 If you're not feeling a big inflationary pinch and/or nonportfolio income sources like Social Security provide most of your income needs (Social Security itself is inflation-adjusted), then the lower end of the range makes sense.

 How They Can Help: Another category of inflation hedges reflect price changes in narrower slices of the economy, either directly or indirectly.
 Commodities-tracking investments are the best example in this category: They aim to reflect price changes in items like basic materials, energy products, and agricultural products, which in turn affect the prices we pay for a lot of our basic needs.
-My colleague Amy Arnott recently discussed how commodities-tracking indexes have done a decent job reflecting the trajectory of inflation.

 Other inflation hedges in this group are narrower still.
 For example, real estate investment trusts have fared reasonably well as inflation hedges.
 That's because the owners of the apartment and office buildings, shopping malls, and hotels in REIT portfolios are often pushing through rent increases at times when inflation is running up, which in turn enhances REIT payouts and security prices.